 Douglas County Lawyer for Tampering with a Deceased Human Body

 Tampering with a Deceased Human Body is a serious charge.
 If you are contacted by police, be smart.
-Exercise your right to remain silent and contact the experienced criminal defense lawyers at O'Malley and Sawyer.
+Exercise your right to remain silent and contact the experienced criminal defense lawyers at Sawyer Legal Group.
 Call us today at 303-830-0880 to set up a free consultation, or to schedule a jail visit.
 Together, we can protect your future.